Superboy-Prime: Dark Knights: Death Metal

 In Dark Nights: Death Metal, Superman, Batman and Wonder Woman encounter Superboy-Prime while fighting Perpetua.
 After petting Krypto and finally recognising there is nothing he can change about the nature of fiction, Superboy-Prime is convinced to reform and help battle Perpetua, during which he is transported to a restored Earth-Prime and presumed dead.
 Superboy-Prime returns to battle the Batman Who Laughs, deeming him to be everything wrong with modern DC Comics, before returning to Earth-Prime and being welcomed by his family.

 DC All In

-Superboy-Prime returns in the sixth volume of Superman, where he is revealed to have been transported to a pocket universe created by the Time Trapper rather than Earth-Prime.
+Superboy-Prime returns in the sixth volume of Superman, where he is revealed to have actually been transported to a pocket universe created by the Time Trapper rather than Earth-Prime.
 Superman and the Time Trapper enlist Superboy-Prime to battle the Legion of Super-Heroes of the Absolute Universe.

+Following the events of DC K.O., Superman disappears and Superboy-Prime steps up to replace him, mentored by Lois Lane and gaining a new civilian identity, "CK Prime", which he uses to get a job at a comic-book shop he used to frequent.
+The character's metafictional nature is highlighted; he addresses the reader and references events such as the death of Jonathan and Martha Kent, who have since been resurrected.

 Powers and abilities

 Kryptonian powers

-Superboy-Prime has all the basic abilities of a Kryptonian except at a much higher level when compared to most adult Kryptonians, especially Superman, with exposure to yellow sunlight: superhuman strength, speed, senses, healing, endurance, superbreath, frost breath, flight, X-ray vision, telescopic vision, microscopic vision, heat vision, and invulnerability.
-Recently in the sixth volume of Superman, Superboy-Prime demonstrates the ability to break the fourth wall.
+Fueled by yellow solar energy, Superboy-Prime has the standard suite of Kryptonian abilities, scaled to the reality-warping power levels of Pre-Crisis Kryptonians like Earth-One's Superman, and augmented by his unique ability to break the fourth wall.